Pharmacoepi-Data-Collaborative/home/CONTRIBUTING.md

 # How to Contribute

 This is the Pharmaco-Epi Data Collaborative Contributing File.
-We're so glad you're here.
+We're so glad you're here :)